worktheclock/replit.github.io/tutorials/18-telegram-bot.md

 In other words, if we left this as our last line of the `main` function, the code would execute and then immediately exit because there was nothing else blocking it.
 So to keep our bot listening, we use the line `updater.idle()` to block the script while we are listening.

-### Logging Functionality
+### Logging functionality

 According to the help text, there are two things the bot should do.

 1. If you send a message to the bot, it should store it somehow.

-2. If you send it the "/fetch" command, it should send you back the latest message.
+2. If you send the bot the "/fetch" command, it should send you back the latest message.

 To accomplish this, we will use Replit's key-value database.
 Start by importing the API.